STEMteachersNYC Internship and Camp Program

-In 2018 STEMteachersNYC launched several internship and camp programs directed at middle and high school students, to bring together local and international students around STEM topics, design challenges, and a focus on understanding how educational nonprofits function.
-Each summer we welcome a group of campers to Teachers College and partner schools, for four weeks of introductory science, technology, math, and engineering skills and challenges.
+STEMteachersNYC provides several internship and camp programs directed at middle and high school students, to bring together local and international students around STEM topics, design challenges, and a focus on understanding how educational nonprofits function.
+Each summer we welcome a group of campers to Teachers College, Columbia University and partner schools, for workshops exploring introductory science, technology, math, and engineering skills and challenges.
 Interns contribute directly to the running of professional development programs offered in the summer, producing both essential workshop and marketing tools, as well as a strategic plan for their own future organization.
 Both camp and internship experiences include participation in concurrent teacher workshops.

 2019 Internship experiences included a four-week Summer Institute study of educational organizations, and a Thanksgiving intensive non-profit organizational study/Student Project Incubator.